Plant Database

 Poisonous– plants other than those designated may also be poisonous.
 Please let us know if you have further information.

 Deer-proof/resistant– in general plants with aromatic foliage, or hairy foliage/stems or sticky sap are deer-proof.
 Deer do not usually feed on ornamental grasses.
-What deer eat varies from one year/season to the next, how much pressure we are causing in a given area by destroying their natural habitat, and how much easily accessible food there is in their territory.
+What deer eat varies from one year/season to the next.
+It depends on how heavy the deer population is in a given area and how much easily-accessible food there is in their territory.
 If they are really hungry, they eat almost any vegetation.
-Take deer-proof lists from other areas with a grain of salt – your local resident deer may not have read that publication!

 Aggressive Spreader– These plants are fast spreaders – generally by roots, sometimes also by excessive seeding.
 This quality can make them excellent choices for erosion control or a mass weed-suppressing ground cover.
 Be aware of their habit and be careful of where you plant them.
+Although many gardeners will refer to these plants as invasive, they are not listed on the OASISS site as being a threat.